 Lei Sun

 Lei Sun, Ph.D., CCC-SLP, was born and raised in Taipei, Taiwan.
-She completed her B.A. and M.A. in Taiwan before changing the career path to become a speech-language pathologist (SLP).
+Dr. Sun is a first-generation immigrant who moved to the U.S. in her late 20s.
+She completed her B.A. and M.A. in Taiwan before changing her career path to become a speech-language pathologist (SLP).
 Dr. Sun speaks Mandarin Chinese as her first language and English as a second language.
 Before joining CSULB in 2011, she was a school-based SLP, primarily working in preschools and elementary schools.
-Dr. Sun is passionate about developmental language disorder, language-based learning disability, and evidence-based practice.
+Dr. Sun is passionate about Developmental Language Disorder, language-based learning disability, and evidence-based practice.

 • Ph.D. in Communication Disorders and Sciences, University of Oregon